Hawker Hurricane variants: Hurricane IIC

+Hurricane T IIC

+The T Mk IIC was a dedicated two-seat training version of the Mk.
+IIC created by Hawker in 1946.
+Although a successful design, only two aircraft were built for the Imperial Iranian Air Force.

 Hurricane IID

-Mk IIs were used in ground support, where it was quickly learned that destroying German tanks was difficult; the cannons did not have the performance needed, while bombing the tanks was almost impossible.
+Mk IIs were used in ground support, where it was quickly learned that destroying German tanks was difficult.
+The cannons did not have the performance needed, while bombing the tanks was almost impossible.
 The solution was to equip the aircraft with a 40 mm cannon in a pod under each wing, reducing the other armament to a single Browning in each wing loaded with tracers for aiming purposes.
-The Hurricanes No. 6 Squadron, the first squadron equipped with this armament, were so effective that the squadron was nicknamed the "Flying Can Openers".
+The Hurricanes of No. 6 Squadron, the first squadron equipped with this armament, were so effective that the squadron was nicknamed the "Flying Can Openers".
 A winged can-opener became an unofficial squadron emblem, and is painted on present-day aircraft of 6 Squadron.